-1. We have trouble with the Biblical supernatural worldview
+1. We have trouble with the supernatural in the Biblical

 - We have been raised in a culture based on science and reason

-- The Age of Reason and Enlightenment rejected this view as Biblical myths
+- Liberalism in the Enlightenment rejected the supernatural as Biblical myths

-- Anglican Church theology based on Scripture, Tradition and Reason
+- Anglican Church theology based on authority of Scripture, Tradition and reason rejected latersupernatural experience

 - There is nothing vague here - Jesus is very, very special

-- Jesus has a special status and authority as the Son of God
+- Jesus has a special authority as the Divine Son of God

 - God desires to have a love relationship with His creation.

-- The love of God, like all love, requires a response of love.
+- The love of God, requires a response of love.

-- The expected response is clear - we are to behave like Jesus
+- The expected response is - we are to behave like Jesus

-- Why we are called “Christians” - not “Goodians” or “Nicenes”.
+- Why we are called “Christians” - not “Goodians” or “Niceians”.

 3. So why don’t people listen to Jesus?

-- Apostle Paul tells us that the reason people do not listen - or at least do not hear; is that “The god of this age has blinded the minds of unbelievers...”
-2 Corinthians 4.4).
+- Apostle Paul tells us that the reason people do not listen is that “The god of this age has blinded the minds of unbelievers...”
+(2 Corinthians 4.4).

-- Who or what is the ‘god of this age’ - money, sex, popularity’, ‘power’ or is it all “all about me”?
+- Who or what is the ‘god of this age’ - money, sex, popularity’, ‘power’ or is it our all “all about me” approach to life?

-- The Bible also tells us that we are not alone in this world
+- The Bible tells us that we are not alone in this world

 - The world is not a neutral place or a ‘level playing field’ where all problems can be solved by dialogue and education